kurt-krueckeberg/d-docs/notes/on_iterators.md

 which is syntactically noisier than old-style iteration using an index, or even than the name-based GoF-style iteration.
 (I am not under the illusion that for\_each fixes that problem, and please don\'t send me angry email about this.)

 There are quite a few other iterator-related annoyances of increasing subtlety.
-Input and forward iterators are syntactically identical but subtly different semantically---copying a forward iterator saves iteration state, but copying an input iterator just creates a new view of the same iteration state.
+Input and forward iterators are syntactically identical but subtly different semantically&mdash;copying a forward iterator saves iteration state, but copying an input iterator just creates a new view of the same iteration state.
 This makes for more puzzling runtime errors.

 In an attempt to improve iterator usage, Adobe [^4] and Boost [^12] independently defined an abstraction called *range* that pairs two iterators together.
 Of course, the iterators must belong to the same